JuliaDynamics/DiscreteEvents.jl/docs/src/clocks.md

 ## Virtual Clocks

-A `Clock` is not bound to physical time and executes an event sequence as fast as possible.
+A `Clock` is not bound to physical time and executes an event sequence as fast as possible by jumping from event to event.

 ```@docs
 Clock